The Rye executable is more than just a language runtime - it’s a versatile command-line tool for evaluation, scripting, and interactive exploration.

 x> save\current

-# continue Rye console from last saved state
+# Continue from last saved state

-rye continue
+rye cont

 x> lc ; list context